itsaryangupta18-cmd/Frontend-Portfolio/README.md

-# Frontend-Portfolio
+# Personal Portfolio Website 🌐

-A personal portfolio website built using HTML and CSS to showcase my skills, projects, and frontend development journey with a clean UI and smooth animations.
+This is my personal portfolio website created using HTML and CSS.
+It highlights my skills, projects, and learning journey as a frontend developer.

+## Features
+- Clean and responsive UI
+- Smooth CSS transitions and animations
+- Project showcase section
+- Simple and professional design

+## Technologies Used
+- HTML5
+- CSS3

+## Author
+Aryab